-Financial instruments carried on the statement of financial position include cash and cash equivalents, account receivables, other receivables, accrued and other current liabilities, lease liabilities and trade payables and bank borrowings.
+Financial instruments carried on the statement of financial position include cash and cash equivalents, trade receivables, other receivables, accrued and other liabilities, lease liabilities and trade and other payables and bank borrowings.
 The particular recognition methods adopted are disclosed in the individual policy statements associated with each item.